We are NOW HIRING Certified and Non-Certified Police Officer Applicants

 Are you tired of Google-searching "South Florida police departments hiring" or "police jobs in Florida"?
 Well, we have some good news: the City of Fort Lauderdale Police Department, South Florida's Premier Law Enforcement Agency is always looking for qualified people to work with.
-However, our open positions for Certified and Non-Certified Police Officers are now CLOSED!

 If you are out of state, please visit our Frequently Asked Questions section for more information on the process.

 Prospective applicants who are not currently certified but are interested in applying in the future are encouraged to fill out a Job Interest Card with the City of Fort Lauderdale Human Resources by clicking the link below.
 Ensure that you check the "Law Enforcement" box in the "Select Category" section of the card.

 You might be asking yourself what is the difference between a Certified and

 A Certified Applicant is a person who meets one of the requirements below:

 - Possess a valid Florida Department of Law Enforcement (FDLE) Police Officer Certification. - Must provide a copy of certification.